“Practice Management: Plan to Grow,” by Ed Finkel, was originally published in the March 2015 edition of the Illinois Bar Journal.

 Make Results Accountable

-Be sure to assign responsibility for specific planks of the strategic plan, Caldwell says.
+Be sure to assign responsibility for specific planks of the law firm strategic plan, Caldwell says.
 “To the extent you can reduce implementation down to metrics that let you know how much progress you’re making, that’s critical,” he says.
 “And then also, it’s important to get back to people in the organization with feedback about how things are going.”